vfarcic/devops24/manuscript/00-preface.md

 Even though *[Appendix A](#appendix-a)* and [Appendix B](#appendix-b) explain how to create a Kubernetes cluster locally and in AWS, you do not need to limit yourself to minikube locally and kops in AWS.
 I did my best to provide instructions on some of the most commonly used flavors of Kubernetes clusters.

-I> All the examples in the book are tested against Kubernetes clusters created with **minikube and Docker For Mac (or Windows) locally, kops in AWS, OpenShift with minishift, and Google Container Engine (GKE)**.
+I> All the examples in the book are tested against Kubernetes clusters created with **minikube and Docker For Mac (or Windows) locally, kops in AWS, OpenShift with minishift, Google Container Engine (GKE), and Amazon Kubernetes Service (EKS)**.

 In most cases, the same examples and commands will work in all of the tested combinations.
 When that is not the case, you'll see a note explaining what should be done to accomplish the same result in your favorite Kubernetes and hosting flavor.
 Even if you use something else, you should have no problems adapting the commands and specifications to comply with your platform.